expo/expo/packages/expo-splash-screen/README.md

 #### `ImageView`'s `ContentMode`

-This is the way your image would be presented on the screen.
+This is how your image will be displayed on the screen.

 1. Open `SplashScreen.storyboard` and select `Image View` from `View Controller`.
 2. Navigate to `Attributes Inspector` in the right panel and locate `Content Mode`.